rstacruz/startup-name-generator/README.md

 > Let's name your silly startup

 Generates cliché (but nice-sounding) names for your startup.
-[Try it in RunKit](https://runkit.com/rstacruz/58cbce2fa49148001474a966).
+[Try it on Codepen](http://codepen.io/rstacruz/full/wJyaJb/).

 ```js
 const name = require('@rstacruz/startup-name-generator')